The usage of

 If any of the bounds need to be determined automatically in this way, two passes through the data will be required, the first to determine bounds and the second to populate the cube.

-<col-id>elements, separated by spaces, should be given.
-Each one represents a column in the table, using either its name or index.
+<expr>elements, separated by spaces, should be given.
+Each one represents a numeric value from the table, provided as a column name or algebraic expression.

 The number of columns listed in the value of this parameter defines the dimensionality of the output data cube.